curiousleo/localzero-data-public/co2path/README.rst

 CO2 Path Data
 =============

 This is contains data that are calculated and moddeled by us.
+We will add more information here later.
+#TODO

 - CH4_limit_per_year
 - CH4_budget_2016_to_year